Ireland or Scotland: Where Should I Go?

 In Glasgow, arts and culture take centre stage.
 Home to world class museums and galleries, the country’s second city is great for families and creatives.
 Glasgow’s streets reflect the changing face of the city throughout the centuries, with 18th-century warehouses and red sandstone Victorian buildings sitting alongside each other.
 On a city tour of this creative hub, travellers can peruse the Kelvingrove Art Museum & Gallery, the Glasgow Cathedral and the Provand’s Lordship (the oldest house in the city) for a well-rounded insight into Glasgow’s history and culture.

-From long adored lakes to classic castles, Scotland is filled with sublime landscapes.
-One such spot is the Loch Ness’ younger sibling, Loch Lomond.
+From long-adored lakes to classic castles, Scotland is filled with sublime landscapes.
+One such spot is Loch Ness’ younger sibling, Loch Lomond.
 Made famous by the 19th century song ‘The Bonnie Banks o’ Loch Lomond,’ this freshwater lake is one of Scotland’s most stunning.
-Marking the beginning of the highlands, this deep blue water is backdropped by the equally magnificent mountains of the Trossachs National Park, so there is no shortage of beautiful landscape to discover here.
+Marking the beginning of the highlands, the deep blue water is backdropped by the equally magnificent mountains of the Trossachs National Park, so there is no shortage of beautiful landscape to discover here.

 Scotland is also a nation housing many traditional castles, all offering their own slice of Scottish charm.
 In the Scottish Lowlands, the iconic Blair Castle’s baronial architecture, beautiful woodland setting and stunning mountain backdrop are unrivalled.
 On the West Coast, Inveraray Castle looks as though it has been lifted straight from a fairytale.
 Inveraray has a particularly interesting claim to fame, as this grand stately home features as Duneagle Castle on hit TV show Downton Abbey.
 In Glasgow, history buffs can journey back to the Middle Ages at Doune Castle.
 The well-preserved domestic quarters here give visitors a real insight into what life was like for servants during the 14th-century.